 Development of a secondary source of water is critical to improving the reliability of our water system, especially during extreme low-water droughts or following a major catastrophe such as an earthquake, chemical spill or other incident that interrupts our primary McKenzie supply.

 Although the intake and treatment plant have not yet been designed, the entire system will be built to modern seismic standards and designed to withstand the impacts of a large earthquake or other natural disaster.

 A: EWEB has been studying and planning for a second water source for over a decade.
 Technical investigations, availability research, and risk and reliability assessments confirm that the Willamette River is the best option to provide Eugene with a second source of drinking water.
 The Willamette has excellent water quality and adequate supply to provide the amount of water needed to meet demand if something were to happen to the McKenzie.
-EWEB has established rights from the Oregon Watermaster to draw up to 20 million gallons of water per day from the Willamette.
+EWEB has established water rights to draw up to 19 million gallons of water per day from the Willamette.
 By developing the Willamette Treatment Plant now, EWEB will be able to safeguard these water rights for the people of Eugene for generations to come There are operational benefits and efficiencies as well, as the planned Willamette treatment plant and transmission main can be readily connected to existing infrastructure.

 A: Safe drinking water is our top priority.
 Water quality testing at the Willamette intake site since April 2013 indicates that the water quality at the Willamette River location is similar to samples taken at EWEB's McKenzie River intake.